How Wabash National Improved Communications and Empowered a Dispersed Manufacturing Workforce

 To maximize effectiveness and limit workload, the team selected an employee writer for each of the company’s groups.
 They empowered them to post one message a day: anything from an employee shout-out to a shop floor safety alert (an especially important message for high-volume, fast-paced manufacturing facilities).

-The Wabash National app team traveled between facilities, spending time in cafeterias, breakrooms and on shop floors helping employees download, log in and get familiar with [email protected] Employees were receptive and quickly warmed to the idea of a resource that could bring together the information they needed.
+A Boots-On-The-Ground Launch The Wabash National app team traveled between facilities, spending time in cafeterias, breakrooms and on shop floors helping employees download, log in and get familiar with [email protected] Employees were receptive and quickly warmed to the idea of a resource that could bring together the information they needed.

-From the start, the Wabash National team wanted to show they care for employees.
+Social Recognition From the start, the Wabash National team wanted to show they care for employees.
 App writers used channel posts to give employees shout-outs for everyone to see and employees quickly gravitated to the kudos feature, sending each other messages of encouragement.

 [email protected] launched strong in a phased rollout at multiple locations.
 Three weeks into the rollout at its first location, which happened to the be largest operation with over 3,000 employees, the app had nearly 2,000 users (over 61% of the workforce) and was averaging 900 daily views.